Skip to main content

 4. Uchisar Castle: A Panoramic Nightscape

-Uchisar Castle, the highest point in Cappadocia, provides panoramic views of the surrounding landscape.
-From the summit, you can capture sweeping vistas of the illuminated towns and valleys below, with the starry sky stretching above.
-This is an ideal location for capturing wide-angle shots of the entire region at night.
-Be cautious when navigating the castle at night, as the terrain can be uneven.
+Uçhisar Castle, the highest point in Cappadocia, gives panoramic views over the surrounding landscape.
+From near the summit you can capture sweeping vistas of the illuminated towns and valleys below, with the starry sky stretching above — ideal for wide-angle nightscapes.
+Daytime entry to climb the castle is €9; at night shoot from the lanes and terraces around it, and take care on the uneven terrain.

 5. Ortahisar: The Less-Crowded Citadel

-Similar to Uchisar, Ortahisar Castle offers stunning panoramic views, but it tends to be less crowded, especially at night.
-This allows for a more peaceful and intimate photographic experience.
-The village of Ortahisar itself, with its traditional stone houses, adds a charming foreground element to your nighttime compositions.
+Similar to Uçhisar, Ortahisar Castle offers stunning panoramic views but tends to be far less crowded, especially at night, for a more peaceful shoot.
+Daytime entry is €3.
+The village itself, with its traditional stone houses, adds a charming foreground element to your nighttime compositions.

 6. Cavusin Church: A Forgotten Relic Illuminated by Stars